The Right to Education

 The Right to an Education is one of the most important principles in becoming a Rights Respecting School.

-Education is a key social and cultural right and plays an important role in reducing poverty and child labour as well promoting democracy, peace, tolerance, development and economic growth.
-There are a number of articles in the UN Convention on the Rights of the Child that focus on a child’s right to education, and the Committee on the Rights of the Child has also expanded on the aims of education in their first General Comment.
+Education is a key social and cultural right and plays an important role in reducing poverty and child labour.
+Furthermore, education promotes democracy, peace, tolerance, development and economic growth.
+There are a number of articles in the UN Convention on the Rights of the Child that focus on a child’s right to education.

 Articles 28 and 29 of the Convention on the Rights of the Child